-Context - This is a condition identified per review of OTAG's compliance with the specified requirements using a statistically valid sample.
-The known amount of the 2 transactions incurred before the period of performance and utilized for the matching requirement amounted to \$4,648.
+Context - This is a condition identified per review of OTAG's compliance with the specified requirements and general compliance principles.

 Effect - OTAG is not in compliance with the stated provisions.

 Cause - OTAG does not appear to have adequate policies and procedures in place to ensure complete compliance with the matching requirement.